MacDamien/Ergaie/README.md

 * uses a dead key for the most frequent accented characters
 * uses the AltGr layer for programming symbols
 * fits on 30 keys for compact keyboards compatibility
-* trades easy access to common shortcuts for full optimization
+* trades easy access to common shortcuts for full optimization (A and Z on the right side)
 * lower SFB and LSB than most previous French layouts
 * lowers mental load in the process of the layout learning
+* equilibrated load for both hands (49 % / 51 %)
-* easier to learn for newcomers from bépo or Optimot layouts
+* easier to learn for newcomers from bépo or Optimot layouts with the vowels aside (even more in its mirrored version)

 See the [design notes](NOTES.md) for the details, and join the [Ergo-L discord](https://discord.gg/RH34GjQEgC) to discuss the layout with us.
 [Check the stats !][1]